omarmahamid/RateLimiter/README.md

 # Algorithms for rate limiter

-1.Token bucket
+* Token bucket
-2.Leaking bucket
+* Leaking bucket
-3.Fixed window counter
+* Fixed window counter
-4.Sliding window log
+* Sliding window log
-5.Sliding window counter
+* Sliding window counter

 # 1. Token Bucket

+algorithm :
+Handle a bucket container with pre-defined capacity.
+For each token,
+if the container is full
+then no more tokens are added